 BAD BLOCK

-Immersive and interactive sound objects show / For ages 10 and up (15 years for school sessions)
+Immersive and interactive sound objects show / From 12 years old (15 years old in school sessions)

 • By : Céline Garnavault & Thomas Sillard